 "Pongyi" means "Buddhist monk" in the Myanmar language.
-This name derives from the owner Masaki's Buddhist monk previou s expe - rience in Myanmar .
-"May all people be filled with full of Joy of life " This is the word of His Holiness Gayuna Sundima Cealo, the high priest to whom Masaki look up as his mentor.
+This name derives from the owner Masaki's Buddhist monk previous experience in Myanmar, "May all people be filled full of Joy of life."
+This is the word of his holiness Gayuna Sundima Cealo, the high priest to whom Masaki look up as his mentor.
 We are bearing this words in mind and trying to be "I am that I am, and do what we can do for the others."
-Pongyi is not a non-profit organization (NPO), but we are workin g almost like a volunteer.
-We are donating 100 yen to aid children in Asia and an - other 100yen to other support activities from each accommodatio n fee.
-Furthermore, the income in the event we often held goes to the donation.
-We are glad that if you could find your new 'treasure' during yo ur stay in our guesthouse by touching 'peace' , 'awareness', 'meeting' ,'i nformation' etc., and, even if only slightly , it will become your further energy of life from tomorrow.
-There is no luxurious amenities such as a first-class hotel, bu t we sincere - ly hope that you feel most at home with relaxing in both mind and body.
+Pongyi is not a non-profit organization (NPO), but we are working almost like a volunteer.
+We are donating 100 yen to aid children in Asia and another 100yen to other support activities from each accommodation fee.
+Furthermore, the income of the events we often hold are donated.
+We hope you will find inspiration by having touched 'peace' , 'awareness', 'meeting' ,'information' etc., even if only slightly , it will become your further energy of life from tomorrow.
+There are no luxurious amenities like in a first-class hotel, but we sincerely hope that you feel and relaxed at home.

 Masaki / Representative

 I have lived in Brazil and Paraguay in South America before.
-My personality from other people is said to be relaxed and continental personality.
-I experienced a Buddhist monk in Myanmar although it is a short period.
-It was a very valuable experience for me, so I made the name of monk in Myanmar ‘ Pongyi ‘ as the name of this guesthouse.
-Pongyi also helps children in Asia.
-We are pleased if Pongyi becomes a space where the heart of the guests are rested and they can bring home some kind of treasure by staying at our guesthouse I am looking forward to seeing you all in Kanazawa.
+My personality from other people is said to be relaxed and continental.
+I had a Buddhist monk experience in Myanmar although it was a short period.
+It was a very valuable experience for me, so I made the word of monk in Myanmarese 'Pongyi' the name of this guesthouse.
+Pongyi helps children in Asia.
+At Pongyi we take pleasure if our guests can return home well rested and treasure their stay at our guesthouse.
+I look forward to seeing you all in Kanazawa.

 Niina / Staff